Greenway Estate

 Greenway, also known as Greenway House, is an estate on the River Dart near Galmpton in Devon, England.
 Once the home of the author Agatha Christie, it is now owned by the National Trust.

-The estate is served by a steam railway service with trains from Paignton and Kingswear stopping at Greenway Halt station.
+The estate was served by the Dartmouth Steam Railway, with trains from Paignton and Kingswear stopping at Greenway Halt station.
+However, since March 2020, no services have stopped here.

 History

 Location and early development: up to 1938

 Greenway is located on the eastern bank of the tidal River Dart, facing the village of Dittisham on the opposite bank.
 The estate is two miles from Galmpton, the nearest village, and is in the South Hams district of the English county of Devon.
 Greenway is three miles north of Dartmouth.
 An early history book of Devon described Greenway as "very pleasantly and commodiously situated, with delightsome prospect to behold the barks and boats".

 Greenway was first mentioned in 1493 as "Greynway", the crossing point of the Dart to Dittisham.
-In the late 16th century a Tudor mansion called Greenway Court was built by Otto and Katherine Gilbert, members of a Devon seafaring family.
+In the late 16th century, a Tudor mansion called Greenway Court was built by Otto and Katherine Gilbert, members of a Devon seafaring family.
 One of the family's ships was named The Hope of Greenway and, according to Sara Burdett's history of the estate, it is probable that they kept their ships moored in the river.
 The couple had three sons, all born at Greenway.
-In 1583 one son, Sir Humphrey, took possession of Newfoundland for Elizabeth I, while his brother, Sir John, lived at Greenway.
+In 1583, one son, Sir Humphrey, took possession of Newfoundland for Elizabeth I, while his brother, Sir John, lived at Greenway.
 Humphrey and John's half-brother, Sir Walter Raleigh, also lived at the house.
-In 1588 John was given the responsibility of 160 prisoners of war captured during the Spanish Armada; he put them to work on the estate, levelling the grounds.
+In 1588, John was given the responsibility of 160 prisoners of war captured during the Spanish Armada; he put them to work on the estate, levelling the grounds.

 Little is known about the original Tudor building, although given the status of the family, Burdett considers it was "probably designed on a grand scale".
 An archaeological examination of the current house's hallway shows evidence of a Tudor courtyard underneath.
-Remnants of the Tudor slipway from the boathouse, can be seen at low tide.
+Remnants of the Tudor slipway from the boathouse can be seen at low tide.

-In around 1700 the Gilberts made nearby Compton Castle their family seat and sold Greenway to Thomas Martyn, a resident of Totnes, also in Devon.
-Over the next 90 years the house passed down through the Roopes—the family of Martyn's wife—until it was bequeathed to a distant relation of the family, Roope Harris, on the proviso that he changed his surname to Roope.
+In around 1700, the Gilberts made nearby Compton Castle their family seat and sold Greenway to Thomas Martyn, a resident of Totnes, also in Devon.
+Over the next 90 years, the house passed down through the Roopes—the family of Martyn's wife—until it was bequeathed to a distant relation of the family, Roope Harris, on the provision that he changed his surname to Roope.
 Roope Harris Roope, as he became, built what is now the existing house in Georgian style.
-Roope sold Greenway in 1791 to one Edward Elton for over £9,000.
+Roope sold Greenway in 1791, to one Edward Elton for over £9,000.
 Roope went bankrupt in 1800; Burdett opines that this could have been because of the amount of money spent on rebuilding Greenway.